Student20231/Hello/h6 Iceberg.md

 # X) Summaries
 ### *Shavers & Bair 2016: Hiding Behind the Keyboard: The Tor Browser*

+According to Shavers & Bair (2016, chapter 2), Tor is a browser that originates from Firefox and offer a strong IP address concealment; it employs random relays and elliptic curve cryptography, altering routes for increased anonimity and in addition it maintains sender anonimity through layered encryption.
+Thus, this browser allows users to use internet anonymously, avoiding the capture of true IP addresses and enabling activities such as file sharing and communication with enhanced privacy through encryption.
+The authors also refer that it would be necessary to use innovative investigative methods to track Tor users.
+It can be referred that Tor`s hidden services, using .onion domains, offer end-to-end encrypted communication, complicating tracking, especially on the Dark Web.
+In conclusion, the onion router works by routing internet traffic through a series of volunteer-operated servers, encrypting and randomly routing the data, providing users with anonymity by concealing their IP addresses and allowing for secure and private online activities.

 ### *Quintin 2014: 7 Things You Should Know About Tor*

+According to Quintin (2014), there are 7 things one should know about Tor:
+1. The Tor browser still remains resilient and useful nowadays due to the cryptographic methodology.
+Most compromises arise from browser flaws or user errors;
+2. There is a group of users that sees Tor as a tool for illicit purposes but it also caters the service to a wide audience such as activists, military, families, and journalists;
+3. Tor has a transparent and open-source structure that refutes the claims that the browser is a military backdoor;
+4. No reported US prosecutions for running Tor relays underscore their legal acceptance.
+However, nuances, especially for exit relays must be considered, and involvement in criminal activities may draw law enforcement attention;
+5. Tor is easily accessible offering secure browsing;
+6. Tor`s developers actively improve network speed;
+7. Users must utilize Tor browser bundle or tails, consistently update software and exercise caution with logins to maintain privacy vigilance.

 # a) Installing TOR browser